Cruz, Doolittle, Sánchez, Parra give Nats some experience

 That includes some familiar faces who were part of the team’s 2019 World Series championship: left-handed reliever Sean Doolittle, whose official acquisition also was pending a physical; right-handed starter Anibal Sanchez, who didn’t play last year but got a minor league deal; and outfielder Gerardo Parra of ”Baby Shark” fame, who was among the 22 non-roster invitees announced by the Nationals on Monday.

-Washington also signed veteran reliever Steve Cishek and utility player Ehire Adrianza to one-year contracts Monday.
+Washington also agreed to one-year contracts with reliever Steve Cishek ($1.75 million) and utility player Ehire Adrianza ($1.5 million) on Monday.

 That’s all by design, of course.